Factlink/wordpress-plugin/trunk/readme.txt

 == Screenshots ==

-1. The Factlink discussion page
+1. The Factlink discussion sidebar
-2. A nice feed to keep you up to date about recent activity
+2. Factlink adds automaticly paragraph icons to each paragraph
-3. Proving a tour for new users
+3. Optionally, you can annotate statements to discuss about specific statements.

 == Changelog ==